AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 ???

-Isolated processes communicate through message passing.
+Isolated processes communicate through asynchronous message passing.

+Trade-off: isolation has a cost (copying), but also benefits like no stop-the-world garbage collection. **More on that later.**

 Not religious FP immutability: ETS tables don't change the entire universe every time you change something in it.
+Otherwise it would be hard to implement a database with Erlang (e.g. CouchDB, Riak).

 ---